mjstraughan/CubingHistory/docs/3x3/Steps/ZBLL-HPLL.md

 In 1981, Lars Petrus developed the [Petrus method](3x3/Methods/Petrus.md), a method that intentionally orients all of the last layer edges early in the solve.
 The last layer can be solved in a single step.
 However, the algorithms hadn't yet been developed.

+### Anneke Treep, Kurt Dockhorn, and Hans Dockhorn

+In the 1980s, Anneke Treep, Kurt Dockhorn, and Hans Dockhorn generated all possible last layer solutions.
+This team had previously developed OLL and PLL for the [CFOP method](3x3/Methods/CFOP.md).
+In *Cracking the Cube*, Ian Scheffler recounts a conversation with Treep, stating that after developing OLL and PLL the team “went even further, delineating not only the orientation and permutation cases but the nearly 1,200 possible arrangements of the last layer, devising an algorithm for each of them.”
+[1]

+In actuality, there are 3,916 last layer cases and 1,212 when symmetries and inverses are counted as the same case.
+In the early days of the community, it was common to create and learn algorithm sets from this reduced form.
+The development of the 1,212 cases may seem in modern times to be an incomplete development.
+But it is important to consider the mindset at the time.

 ### Bernard Helmstetter

-From 2000 to 2001, Bernard Helmstetter generated the algorithms to solve the last layer in one step when all edges are oriented.[<sup>1</sup>][1] The algorithms were specifically targeting the Petrus method.
+From 2000 to 2001, Bernard Helmstetter also generated the algorithms to solve the last layer in one step.
+As part of the algorithm sets, Helmstetter specifically separated out the cases where all edges are oriented [2].
+The all edges oriented cases were, as displayed on the site, targeting the Petrus method and its unique and intentional advantage of pre-orienting the last layer edges.

 ![](img/ZBLL/Helmstetter.png)

 ### Lars Petrus Comments

-In May, 2003, stated on the Speed Solving Rubik's Cube Yahoo group that Helmstetter's algorithms would be a great way to exploit the Petrus method's advantage of having all last layer edges already oriented.
+In May, 2003, stated on the Speed Solving Rubik's Cube Yahoo group that Helmstetter's algorithms would be a great way to exploit the Petrus method's advantage of having all last layer edges already oriented [3].
 Petrus had planned to learn the algorithm set to use at an upcoming competition, but felt that he no longer had time.

 ![](img/ZBLL/PetrusHelmstetter1.png)

-Petrus also has Helmstetter's algorithms linked on the Petrus method website.[<sup>2</sup>][2]
+Petrus also has Helmstetter's algorithms linked on the Petrus method website [4].

 ![](img/ZBLL/PetrusHelmstetter2.png)